AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gnat_tools.rst

     ./obj/gnattest/harness/test_runner

-If we had implemented the actual unit tests, we'd now see the test results.
+If we had implemented the actual unit tests, see the test results at this point.
 However, we haven't implemented them yet.
-The stub code generated by :program:`gnattest` reminds us of this fact when running the ``test_runner`` application:
+The stub code generated by :program:`gnattest` reminds us of this when running the ``test_runner`` application:

 .. code-block:: none